Pacific Northwest College of Art

 Skye Morét is a data-driven designer and marine scientist.
 Her diverse exploration of the ocean—having sailed 100,000 miles around the globe—fuels her belief in the power of art and design to critically engage people with the ecological complexities and dependencies of our planet.
 Skye's work uses data visualization, collaboration, and visual storytelling to investigate the relationship between empathy, nature and technology--specifically in the contexts of climate and social justice.

-She is the Chair of the Collaborative Design and Design Systems MFA/MA programs at the Pacific Northwest College of Art and consults for clients ranging from the United Nations Environment Programme to The Nature Conservancy and Nike.
+She is the Chair of the Collaborative Design and Design Systems MFA/MA program at the Pacific Northwest College of Art at Willamette University and consults for clients ranging from the United Nations Environment Programme to The Nature Conservancy and Nike.
 Her installations have been exhibited at Science Gallery Dublin, the European Parliament in Brussels, the shores of Bali, and at Palmer Station, Antarctica.

-When she's not eagerly anticipating her upcoming experimental exhibition at the University of Toronto Art Centre (or dashing off a scientific paper or essay), you can find Skye exploring the wilds of the Pacific Northwest.
+When she's not eagerly anticipating her upcoming data art installation at the University of Toronto Art Centre (or dashing off a scientific paper or essay), you can find Skye exploring exotic coastlines around the globe.

 Currently inspired by: Youth climate and collaborative justice movements, generative typography, indexical design, open-source publishing efforts, and patterns in nature